Stocks edge lower on Wall Street ahead of earnings reports

-NEW YORK (AP) — Stocks edged lower in afternoon trading on Wall Street Monday ahead of the latest round of corporate earnings reports and a busy week of inflation updates.
+Stocks are edging lower on Wall Street in afternoon trading Monday ahead of the latest round of corporate earnings reports and a busy week of inflation updates.

 Wall Street has been turbulent amid worries about stubbornly hot inflation and the Federal Reserve's plan to tame high prices by raising interest rates.
 The goal is to slow economic growth and cool both borrowing and spending in order to get inflation under control, but the plan risks sending the economy into a recession.